November 13th, 2009 Headsman

 But churchbound Frenchmen and -women on Sunday, Oct.
-18 in Paris and a number of towns around France found that someone had engineered the simultaneous posting of incendiary anti-Catholic placards and the “idolatrous rite” of mass.
-In an ominous breach of security, one was left outside the monarch’s own bedchamber.
+18 in Paris and a number of towns around France found that someone had engineered the simultaneous posting of incendiary anti-Catholic placards denouncing the “idolatrous rite” of mass.
+In an ominous breach of security, one was even left outside the monarch’s own bedchamber.

 The Affaire des Placards was a public relations master stroke by any standard … and it got Catholic France up in arms against the heretics in its midst.
 Overnight, every evangelical had become a terrorist.